npbhavya/Metagenome-assembled-genomes-workflow/README.md

 This workflow takes a set of input shortgun sequenced metagenomes and build metagenome assembled genomes (MAGs) using currently available programs.
 The workflow includes job scripts that can be submitted to a PBS/TORQUE job scheduler, but can be transferable to other clusters.
 Follow the README to run this workflow.

+A simpler version of the workflow that includes megahit assembler and metabat2 binning tool to reconstruct MAGs is written into a snakemake workflow.
+To run this workflow, follow the README in snakemake-workflow

 ## Steps to run the scripts

 **SETTING UP SCRIPTS FIRST** \